English Martyrs Church, York

-English Martyrs Church is a Grade II listed Roman Catholic church located in York, England.
+The English Martyrs Church is a Grade II listed Roman Catholic church on Dalton Terrace in York, England.

-The Church is dedicated to the memory of the English Martyrs, a group of Catholic men and women who were executed for their faith during the reigns of Henry VIII and Elizabeth I.
+The church is dedicated to the memory of the English Martyrs, a group of Catholic men and women who were executed for their faith during the reigns of Henry VIII and Elizabeth I.

 The church had previously been at 17 Blossom Street.